1. Company philosophy

 Mr. Shabir Moosa Al Yousef

-He Holds an M.B.A in Finance from University of Lincolnshire & Humberside (U.K), Master of Science from Colorado School of Mines (U.S.A) and Bachelor’s Degree in Electronics and communications from Sultan Qaboos University.
-He held senior positions in management and Board of many SAOG and SAOC companies’ i.e.National Aluminum Products Company SAOG,Bank Sohar SAOG,Al Anwar Ceramics SAOG,
+He Holds a Master of Research in Economics from University of Essex (UK), MBA in Finance from University of Lincolnshire & Humberside (U.K), Master of Science from Colorado School of Mines (U.S.A), and Bachelor’s Degree in Electronics and Communications from Sultan Qaboos University.

 Mr. Abdulredha Mustafa Sultan